Song of the Pipa, one of 10 scroll paintings by Yao Yuxin.

 I said goodbye to a friend departing in the night.

-When I got down from my horse, my guest was already in the boat.
+When I dismounted, my guest was already in the boat.

-Silently, we lifted our cups for a final farewell toast
+Silently, we lifted our cups for a final toast

 But the wine could not soothe our sadness